Inklingo

 nounB1general

-Use 'solar' specifically for a plot of land, often one that is vacant or intended for building.
+Use 'solar' to refer to a plot of land, particularly one that is vacant and ready for construction.

 A simple, empty rectangular plot of brown soil delimited by small wooden stakes at the corners.